 “It’s super important for LGBTQ+ folks to feel supported and safe in their fitness space because that’s where we’re going to take care of our bodies,” says Lanier.
 “If the gym doesn’t feel safe and supportive for them, LGBTQ+ folks simply won’t go.”
 And it’s important to note: Making your studio feel safe entails more than just hanging a rainbow flag.
 It requires physical and foundational changes.
-“Most changing areas are gendered, workout equipment can be gendered, and gym staff are largely untrained in LGBTQ cultural awareness,” he says.
+“Most changing areas are gendered, workout equipment can be gendered, and gym staff are largely untrained in LGBTQ cultural awareness,” says Andrews.

 Classes specifically for queer folks are intentionally affirming, explicitly safe spaces led by members of the LGBTQ+ community.
 “As a queer person, knowing that the instructor is also queer lowers barriers of entry.
 It makes me feel more comfortable.
 I also know I won’t have to worry about microaggressions I might otherwise face in a fitness class,” Dean says.